Do you really know how to run an email marketing campaign that gets results?

 Here’s another, similar email from women’s clothing boutique Missguided.

-If you’re looking for a great way to reach people who are towards the top of the sales funnel, consider giving away a freebie.
+If you’re looking for a great way to reach people who are towards the top of the sales funnel, consider giving subscribers something “just because.”

 If you’re selling products, offer a sample at no charge.
 If you’re selling a service, offer access to the service for a limited time for free.